inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?simulate=true\&preRelease=false
 ```
 Then try to run with "deploy=true" like this.
-Use loadReference%3Dfalse if you have changed reference data to local values in your installation.
-Use loadReference%3Dtrue if your reference data is in the initial state.
-If you do loadReference%3Dfalse, new reference data will not be loaded and you will need to load them manually after the upgrade process.
-If you do loadReference%3Dtrue, your local changes to reference data might become overwritten and you will need to correct them later.

-Attention !
-According to Poppy Release Notes, mod-entities-links is required to deploy with tenant parameter: loadReference=true .
-Take mod-entities-links out of install.json and deploy and enable it separately with loadReference=true.
 ```
   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false\&tenantParameters=loadReference%3Dfalse
 ```
 This call fails because frontend modules can not be deployed (we do this call anyway).
-You will get a message "HTTP 400 - Module folio_developer-7.0.0 has no launchDescriptor".
+You will get a message "HTTP 400 - Module folio_developer-8.0.1 has no launchDescriptor".
 But this call deploys all backend modules.
+It did not enable any backend modules.

 You can follow the progress in deployment on the terminal screen and/or in /var/log/folio/okapi/okapi.log .
 Don't continue before all new modules have been deployed.
 Check by executing
 ```
 docker ps | grep mod- | wc
 ```
-This number should go up to 132 (65 backend modules from Orchid plus 67 from Poppy release) before you continue.
+This number should go up to 131 before you continue.
+This number comprises of 65 backend modules from Orchid plus 66 new backend module versions from the Poppy release.
+There is 1 module which is present in both releases in the same module version and it has not been deployed twice: mod-rtac:3.5.0.

 We finish up by enabeling all modules (backend & frontend) with a single call without deploying any.
+There is a choice of whether or not to load reference data (of the modules) upon enabeling them.
+There are pros and cons to either of the choice:
-We don't load reference data because we are doing a system upgrade (reference data have been loaded before):
+- If we don't load reference data, reference data that have already been loaded and have been changed locally will be kept (which is good).
+  However, if we don't load reference data, any new reference data will not be loaded and we might need to load them manually after the upgrade process.
+- If we do load reference data, local changes to reference data might become overwritten and will need to be corrected manually, later.

+Because, according to Poppy Release Notes, mod-entities-links is required to deploy with tenant parameter 'loadReference=true', we here choose to load reference data for all modules .
+It is not possible to take mod-entities-links out of install.json and enable it separately, because then the system will run into interface incompatibility errors during enablement.

 ```
-  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/folio/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dfalse
+  curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dtrue
 ```
 Repeat this step for any other tenants (who have enabled platform-complete) on your system.

 If that fails, remedy the error cause and try again until the post succeeds.
 We will take care of old modules that are not needed anymore but are still running (deployed) in the "Clean up" section.

-There should now be 132 modules deployed on your single server, try
+There should now be 131 modules deployed on your single server, try
 ```
   docker ps | grep "mod-" | wc
 ```
-65 of those modules belong to the Orchid release, 67 belong to the Poppy release.
+65 of those modules belong to the Orchid release, 66 belong to the Poppy release and one module belongs to both releases.
-Some Modules might have deployed with the same version number twice, namely if they belong to both releases.

 Modules enabled for your tenant are now those of the Poppy release:
 ```